chrismacdonaldw/kattis-grind/README.md

 Once the questions are selected, they are shuffled, randomly selected and added to a textfile called seen.txt.
 This is so that the same questions may not be selected a second time.
 If you want it generated again, simply erase it's line from the text file.

+### Current Bugs
+Currently, Windows seems to have some trouble with encoding characters and Python crashes as a result of trying to save HTML files without proper encoding.
+This does not occur on Linux.
+Be wary of questions with foreign characters in them, for example: ő

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details